Accountability to the Minister for Trade

 Accountability to the Australian Parliament

 Powers and functions

-The Minister for Trade and Competitiveness, or the Minister's representative, responds to questions asked by members of Parliament about EFIC and to Federal Parliament orders relating to EFIC.
+The Minister for Trade or the Minister for Trade's representative, responds to questions about Efic from members of Federal Parliament and to parliamentary orders relating to Efic.

 Contingent liability and loan ceilings